Ollanta Humala: Presidency (2011–2016)

-On 22 July 2014 René Cornejo resigned, being replaced by Ana Jara Velásquez, who until then was the head of the Ministry of Labor and Employment Promotion, an office that was taken over by the ruling congressman Fredy Otárola Peñaranda.
+On 22 July 2014 René Cornejo resigned, being replaced by Ana Jara, who until then was the head of the Ministry of Labor and Employment Promotion, an office that was taken over by the ruling congressman Fredy Otárola.
 With only these changes, the sixth cabinet of the government of President Humala was sworn in.

 On 30 March 2015, the full Congress censured Prime Minister Ana Jara and her entire cabinet, with 72 votes in favor, 42 against and 2 abstentions.
 Something similar had not happened since 1963, when the parliament censured the cabinet chaired by Julio Óscar Trelles Montes.
-The argument used against Jara was the monitoring of politicians, businessmen and journalists by the National Intelligence Directorate (DINI).
+The argument used against Jara was the monitoring of politicians, businessmen, and journalists by the National Intelligence Directorate (DINI).
 Pedro Cateriano replaced Jara as Prime Minister on 2 April 2015.

 Originally considered to be a socialist and left-wing nationalist, he is considered to have shifted towards neoliberalism and the political centre during his presidency.

 Ideology

 Ollanta Humala expressed sympathy for the regime of Juan Velasco Alvarado, which took power in a bloodless military coup on 3 October 1968, and nationalized various Peruvian industries whilst pursuing a favorable foreign policy with Cuba and the Soviet Union.

 During his presidential candidacy in 2006 and his run for the presidency that he ultimately won in 2011, Humala was closely affiliated with other pink tide leaders in Latin America in general and South America in particular.
-Prior to taking office in 2011, he toured several countries in the Americas where he notably expressed the idea of re-uniting the Peru–Bolivian Confederation.
+Prior to taking office in 2011, he toured several countries in the Americas, where he notably expressed the idea of re-uniting the Peru–Bolivian Confederation.
 He also visited Brazil, Colombia, the United States, and Venezuela.

 Controversies

-In February 2016, amidst the Peruvian Presidential Race, a report from the Brazilian Federal Police implicated Humala as recipient of bribes from Odebrecht, a Brazilian construction company, in exchange of assigned public works.
+In February 2016, amidst the Peruvian presidential race, a report from the Brazilian Federal Police implicated Humala as recipient of bribes from Odebrecht, a Brazilian construction company, in exchange of assigned public works.
 President Humala rejected the implication and has avoided speaking to the media on the matter.